hashicorp/field-workshops-nomad/README.md

   ]
   ```

-If you create a single-part slide show, users will access your slide show at `https://hashicorp.github.io/field-workshops-nomad/slides/<cloud>/<directory>/index.html` but they can leave off `index.html`.
+Whether you create a single-part or multi-part slide show, users will be able to access all of your slides with a URL like `https://hashicorp.github.io/field-workshops-nomad/slides/aws/nomad-oss/index.html`, but they can leave off `index.html`.

-If you create a multi-part slide show, users will access each part of your slide show at URLs like these:
+If you create a multi-part slide show, users will also be able to access each part of your slide show separately at URLs like these:
 * https://hashicorp.github.io/field-workshops-nomad/slides/aws/nomad-oss/nomad-1.html
 * https://hashicorp.github.io/field-workshops-nomad/slides/aws/nomad-oss/nomad-2.html